 Dear Recruitment Officer:

-If you know or can tell that the hiring company’s work culture is more casual, you can trade out “Dear” for the less formal “Greetings” or “Hello.”
+If you know or can tell a hiring company’s work culture is on the casual side, you can trade out “Dear” for the less formal “Hello,” “Greetings,” or even “Good morning.”
 You can also make the text slightly less formal by trading the colon at the end of the line for a comma.

 Greetings SOE Services,